Lucy Hale Sparks Romance Rumors With Ryan Rottman

 Earlier today, the Pretty Little Liars star stepped out for a morning coffee run to Starbucks.
 But instead of making the trip solo, the actress brought along fellow actor Ryan Rottman.

-Wearing 7 For All Mankind jeans and a pink tank-top, Lucy looked ready for summer in her shades and ice-cold beverage.
+Wearing 7 For All Mankind jeans and a pink tank-top, Lucy looked ready for summer in her Vera Wang shades and ice-cold beverage.

 As for Ryan, he opted for water while wearing ripped denim jeans and a sweater.